oxidecomputer/windows-image-builder/README.md

 it.
 The serial console and Remote Desktop both sign in with one, and neither knows anything about SSH keys, so an account with only a key would be reachable over SSH and nowhere else, including from the serial console you need when something has gone wrong.

-Use **Generate** if you would rather not invent one; it produces a 20-character password that satisfies Windows' complexity rules, and **Copy** puts it on your clipboard.
-Write it down before you move on.

 SSH public keys are optional and additive: add one and SSH stops asking for the password.
 The password still exists for everything else.